-Our sequence of rules $q^{(\DA)}$ is more efficient than $q^{(\WW)},$ in the sense that $q^{(\DA)}$ is based on the optimal solution of the corresponding down-set-con\-strained continuous knapsack problem, as explained in Section~\ref{HL-section-Optimality}.
-As a direct consequence of Theorem~\ref{HL-theorem-new-3} and Corollary~\ref{HL-cor-1}, we therefore have the following result. \begin{Theorem} Let $\eta \in (0,1).$ Assume that a sequence of quadrature points $x_1,x_2,\ldots \in \Sphere^2,$ and a sequence of positive integers $n_0 < n_1 < \ldots$ are given such that the corresponding optimal weight quadrature rules $q_j := q_j^1 \in \Hilbert_{1,1}^{(r)}$ satisfy \eqref{HL-eq-new-39} and \eqref{HL-eq-new-36} for some $D \in (0,1)$ and some positive $C$ and $\rho$.
-Let $I_{(t)}, q_{(t)}^{(\DA)}$ be the index set and corresponding quadrature rule generated by iteration $t$ of Algorithm~\ref{HL-alg-dimadapt}, based on the rules $q_j,$ for sufficiently small error $\epsilon=\epsilon_0$.
+The sequence of rules $q^{(\DA)}$ is at least as efficient as $q^{(\WW)},$ in the sense that $q^{(\DA)}$ is based on the optimal solution of the corresponding down-set-con\-strained continuous knapsack problem, as explained in Section~\ref{HL-section-Optimality}.
+As a direct consequence of Theorem~\ref{HL-theorem-new-3} and Corollary~\ref{HL-cor-1}, we therefore have the following result. \begin{Theorem} Let $\eta \in (0,1).$ Assume that a sequence of quadrature points $x_1,x_2,\ldots \in \Sphere^2,$ and a sequence of positive integers $n_0 < n_1 < \ldots$ are given such that the corresponding optimal weight quadrature rules $q_j := q_j^1 \in \Hilbert_{1,1}^{(r)}$ satisfy~\eqref{HL-eq-new-39} and~\eqref{HL-eq-new-36} for some $D \in (0,1)$ and some positive $C$ and $\rho$.
+Let $I_{(t)}, q_{(t)}^{(\DA)}$ be the index set and corresponding quadrature rule generated by iteration $t$ of Algorithm~\ref{HL-alg-dimadapt}, based on the rules $q_j,$ for sufficiently small error $\varepsilon=\varepsilon_0$.

-Then the quadrature rule $q_{(t)}^{(\DA)}$ has worst-case quadrature error $e(q_{(t)}^{(\DA)}) = \epsilon_{(t)} := \sqrt{1-p(I_{(t)})},$ and its cost $\nu(I_{(t)})$ is bounded by
+Then the quadrature rule $q_{(t)}^{(\DA)}$ has worst-case quadrature error $e(q_{(t)}^{(\DA)}) = \varepsilon_{(t)} := \sqrt{1-p(I_{(t)})},$ and its cost $\nu(I_{(t)})$ is bounded by

-where $C(d,\epsilon_{(t)})$ is defined as per Theorem~\ref{HL-theorem-new-3}.
+where $C(d,\varepsilon_{(t)},\eta)$ is defined as per Theorem~\ref{HL-theorem-new-3}.
 As a consequence, for every positive $\delta$ there exists a positive $c(d,\delta)$ such that the cost of the quadrature rule $q_{(t)}^{(\DA)}$ is bounded by

 \end{Theorem}